The Possible Impact of GRB Detector Thresholds on Cosmological Standard Candles: Concluding Remarks

 About 20\% of the BATSE sample of LGRBs considered here appear inconsistent with the Amati relation at $>3\sigma$ based on the traditional ($\tn >3 ~[sec]$) or fuzzy clustering classification (Shahmoradi 2010) of BATSE LGRBs (\S \ref{sec:sbep}).
 The fraction of outliers is likely more than the ratio obtained for reasons of sample inclusion and statistical methodology.
 The current sample would likely include more outliers were some GRBs themselves not excluded by detection thresholds of BATSE LADs.
 In addition, the method of NP05a used herein can only set a lower limit to the number of the outliers.
 This is bolstered, knowing that none of the currently known outliers to the Amati relation with firmly measured redshifts, except GRB 050826, could be flagged as certain outliers at $>3\sigma$ by this method.

 Similar conclusions also hold for the simulations of BATSE trigger thresholds on the plane of \pbep ~(\S \ref{sec:pbep}).
 Using the same method as applied for \sbep ~plot of BATSE GRBs, we can set a lower limit on the inconsistency of BATSE LGRBs with $L_{iso}-\epi$ relation.
-We find that at least 8\% of the bright BATSE LGBRs are certain outliers to this relation as given recently by G09 at $>3\sigma$ significance level.
+We find that at least 8\% of the bright BATSE LGBRs are certain outliers to this relation at $>3\sigma$ as given recently by G09.

 It is notable that the results of our simulations are in contrast with the findings of previous authors, in particular N08 \& G08, where they find that BATSE trigger threshold, as well as spectral analysis limits on the two planes of \sbep ~\& \pbep ~have possibly little or no effects on the distributions of BATSE LGRBs on these two planes.
 The reason for the discrepancies should be sought in the values of the limiting parameters that they use in their simulations, such the average ratio of fluence to peak flux of the bursts (FPR) and the nominal durations of the bursts considered therein, all taken from a small fraction of {\it detected}, {\it spectrally analyzed} BATSE LGRBs.
 In this sense, their analyses suffer from a circular logic problem (\S \ref{sec:sbep}).
 In addition, the use spectral models with fixed photon indices in their simulations, results in a severe underestimation of the selection effects (\S \ref{sec:pbep}).
 The strong evolution of the peak-energy ($\epo$) in the light curves of the bursts (e.g. K06, Ryde 1999; Crider et al. 1999; Band 1997; Crider et al. 1997; Liang \& Kargatis 1996; Ford et al. 1995) is another factor that is overlooked in the simulations of G08 \& N08.
 We have worked to make the simulations presented here free from the above mentioned deficiencies.